material-components/material-components-web-react/packages/text-field/README.md

 ### Accessing the Native Input element

 There will be times when you need to access the native <input />.
-For example if you need to focus the text field, you can add a ref to the `<TextField />` element and access the `<input />` like so:
+For example if you need to focus the text field, you can add a ref callback method to the `<Input />` element and access the `<input />`.
+The `ref` will accept a callback method and on mount and will pass the instance of the input component.
+Here is an example of how to programatically focus the `<input />`:

 ```js
 import React from 'react';